openconnect/recipes/ocserv-freeipa.md

 ### Setting up OpenConnect server

-To enable logins with either PAM-SSSD or Kerberos tickets, it is required to instruct ocserv to use PAM and  GSSAPI for authentication.
+To enable logins with either password or Kerberos tickets checked via PAM with SSSD, it is required to instruct ocserv to use PAM and  GSSAPI for authentication.
 That can be done with the following two lines in /etc/ocserv/ocserv.conf.

 ```
 auth = pam